HighTechPuddle/random_numbers_to_sqlite/README.md

 I just wanted to see how random it actually is and I can say it is pretty random, with the visualization to 2D and 3D, it always covered the whole thing.

 Oh yeah at the start of a script there are always modules, that the script needs to run properly, remember to install them before using the script!

+One more thing!
+If you are running the scripts in the windows terminal (I am not sure about others like on linux and mac) always end the script by pressing ctrl+c, NEVER end it by closing the command terminal, the script wont finish and you wont be able to read the contents!